 |I am recent PhD grad in the Montgomerie Lab at Queen’s University in Kingston, Ontario.
 We are part of the ecology, evolution and behaviour group.
 I also teach courses in biology and environmental science at Queen’s, and in my spare time I like to write.
 Check out my blog for more.|

 I was born and raised in Hamilton, Ontario.
-Growing up, I was fascinated and completely baffled by the idea of evolution by natural selection.
-I remember reading about it for the first time in the basement of the local library and hardly believing that it could be true.
+Growing up, I was fascinated by the idea of evolution by natural selection.
+I remember reading about it for the first time in the basement of our local library and hardly believing it could be true.

 |Back to top|